‘Today, we are speechless’: The Capital Gazette’s heartbreaking editorial page

-On the morning after the unfathomable t ragedy in its A nnapolis newsroom, the Capital Gazette somehow published a newspaper.
+On the morning after the unfathomable tragedy in its Annapolis newsroom, the Capital Gazette somehow published a newspaper.

 “Yes, we’re putting out a damn paper tomorrow,” the Capital’s Twitter account had promised in the wee hours, repeating a defiant statement made hours earlier by one of the paper’s reporters, Chase Cook.